TStupariu/vboard-thesis/Licenta.md

 I have personally developed the API for the web client and implemented the authentication, database structure and back-end logic.
 Also, I created the web client and layout of the interface.
 The logic behind signalling peers and live chat has been implemented from scratch, as well as all the tools for drawing on the canvas combined with the user interaction with these tools.
-@TStupariu aici la personal contributions e cam singurul loc unde poti folosi adresari personale.

 # 2. Current Theoretical Approaches

-@TStupariu Exista doar concepte teoretice sau si solutii practice?
-Daca exista si parte practica ar merita un subcapitol in 2.

 This chapter describes the most used current approaches to the problem.
-It also goes a little bit into each approach and its downsides for ~~our nu prea merge, ca esti doar tu~~ the goal of achieving a low cost and easy to use streaming and drawing learning platform.
+It also goes a little bit into each approach and its downsides for the goal of achieving a low cost and easy to use streaming and drawing learning platform.